unsplash-image-L5HG3CH_pgc.jpg

 Abstract: Sound designers have long harnessed the power of abstraction to distill and highlight the semantic essence of real-world auditory phenomena, akin to how simple sketches can vividly convey visual concepts.
 However, current neural audio synthesis methods lean heavily towards capturing acoustic realism.
 We introduce an open-source novel method centered on meaningful abstraction.
 Our approach takes a text prompt and iteratively refines the parameters of a virtual modular synthesizer to produce sounds with high semantic alignment, as predicted by a pretrained audio-language model.
 Our results underscore the distinctiveness of our method compared with both real recordings and state-of-the-art generative models.

-Contributor: Systematic Suppression: Hungary’s Arts and Culture in Crisis (March 2022)
+Contributor, Systematic Suppression: Hungary’s Arts and Culture in Crisis (2022)